 End users commission guest resources

 On demand bi directional scaling

 Platform as a Service

-Moving further along in this introduction to cloud computing, we will talk about PaaS or Platform as a service offerings.
+Moving further along in this introduction to cloud computing, we will talk about PaaS or Platform as a service offering.
 PaaS is similar to IaaS but it offers an even higher level of abstraction than does the IaaS paradigm.
-Let’s consider an end user that is a PHP developer and wants to build an application for the cloud.
+Let’s consider an end-user that is a PHP developer and wants to build an application for the cloud.
 In the IaaS paradigm, you would need to provision your own virtual machine and operating system.
 Perhaps you would deploy an Ubuntu Linux machine with an Nginx web server, a MySQL Database, and some other data store technologies.
 You are just the developer however, you want to write your code and forget about all of those steps.
 Configuring a full LEMP or LAMP stack by hand is a lot of work with a lot of dials to turn and configure.
-If the end user is not up to this task, one may consider to go the route of Platform as a Service.
-In this scenario, the Service Provider moves further up the stack and handles even more lower layer resources for you.
+If the end-user is not up to this task, one may consider going the route of Platform as a Service.
+In this scenario, the Service Provider moves further up the stack and handles, even more, lower-layer resources for you.
 With the operating system, middleware, and runtime all configured for you, all you have to do is write and publish your application at this point.
-It is an even easier method of launching your own service or application but do expect to pay a slight premium over traditional IaaS offerings since more of the work is done for you.
+It is an even easier method of launching your own service or application but does expect to pay a slight premium over traditional IaaS offerings since more of the work is done for you.
 Examples of this type of offering include Pagoda Box, Engine Yard, Fortrabbit, Heroku, Deis, Cloud Foundry, Cloudbees, Appharbor, and many more.